openziti/sdk-golang/example/simple-server/README.md

    HTTP server, this server should be accessible from the device running ZDE where you enrolled the `simple-client` identity.

+       # curl to the server listening on the underlay:
        curl http://localhost:8080?name=client

+       # curl to the server listening on the overlay:
        curl http://simpleService.ziti:8080?name=client

 ### Example output